NREL/fastsim/fastsim/docs/README.md

             python -m venv .venv
             .venv/Scripts/activate.bat

-3. From within the top level of the FASTSim repository, run a pip install:
+3. From within the top level of the FASTSim repository, install using pip:

        pip install .

 ## Developers
 Developers might want to install the code in place so that FASTSim files can be editable (the `-e` flag for pip provides this behavior).
 This option can be handy since FASTSim will be installed in place from the installation location and any updates will be propagated each time FASTSim is freshly imported.